 Non-Interest Expense.
-Non-interest expense increased \$842,000, or 54.0%, to \$2.4 million for the three months ended September 30, 2024, compared to \$1.6 million for the three months ended September 30, 2023.
-This was primarily due to the increase in salaries and wages of \$398,000, representative of our investing in staff as we continue to add key positions vital to the expansion and growth of the Company.
-Additionally, occupancy expenses have increased as a result of our Fort Wayne location which was not in place in September 2023.
-Other increases are seen in data processing fees as we continue to build out our suite of products with each product adding to ongoing recurring monthly expenses and increases of \$59,000 in FDIC insurance premiums associated with our deposit growth.
-There were also \$249,000 of one-time expenses incurred during the three months ended September 30, 2024.
-See additional discussion of one-time expenses further below.
+Non-interest expense increased \$145,000 or 6.8%, to \$2.3 million for the three months ended March 31, 2025, compared to \$2.1 million for the three months ended March 31, 2024.
+Notable increases were salaries and employee benefits of \$218,000, representative of our investing in staff as we continue to add key positions vital to the expansion and growth of the Company as well as increases in occupancy expenses as a result of additional space in our Fort Wayne location and FDIC insurance.
+These increases were offset in part by the absence of costs related to the withdrawal of the pension plan.